lorenzolrom/ISD-MERCURY-INFOSCAPE/README.md

 The recommended configuration for both software packages is that they be on separate virtual hosts (e.g. ic.your.domain and merlot.your.domain), however they can also be placed in nested folders--though I suspect symlinks will be required.

+The recommended configuration for both software packages is three separate web roots; one root for INFOCENTRAL and one for MERLOT that are not public-facing, and a third that contains two symbolic links to the aforementioned roots that is public facing.
+The symbolic links should point to the  '/public' directory, to avoid any back-end files being exposed through the internet.

+/var/www
+├── merlot
+│   ├── public
+│       └── index.php
+│   └── ...
+├── infocentral
+│   ├── public
+│       └── index.php
+│   └── ...
+└── website
+    ├── ln -s ../merlot/public
+    └── ln -s ../infocentral/public

 ### Database Applications

 A series of .sql scripts has been included under the /docs folder in this repository; they are organized by the